ncatlab/nlab-content/pages/9/1/3/1/1319/content.md

 ## References ##

-The above definition is due to Gabriel-Zisman in the book
+The above definition is due to Gabriel and Zisman in the book

-* Gabriel-Zisman, _Calculus of fractions and homotopy theory_
+*P. Gabriel and M. Zisman, _Calculus of Fractions and Homotopy Theory_, Springer, New York, 1967. _Ergebnisse der Mathematik und ihrer Grenzgebiete_, Band 35.

 although their left-right conventions are reversed from ours.